 Our agency is responsible for nitrogen fertilizer use and management under the Groundwater Protection Act.
 To meet this need the MDA, in cooperation with a multi-stakeholder Advisory Committee and a public review process, developed a management plan.

 Minnesota Nitrogen Fertilizer Management Plan

 The Nitrogen Fertilizer Management Plan is the state's blueprint for preventing or minimizing impacts of nitrogen fertilizer on groundwater.

-As part of this plan, our agency has released the Proposed Groundwater Protection Rule.
+As part of this plan, our agency has released the Groundwater Protection Rule.
 The purpose of the rule is to minimize potential fertilizer sources of nitrate pollution to the state's groundwater and protect our drinking water.

 Source Water Protection

 "Source water" is the approved surface and groundwater that supplies a public drinking supply.
 Our agency worked with the Minnesota Department of Health to develop an interactive mapping application to illustrate where drinking water comes from.
 Individuals can find their drinking water source and the probability to which it may be impacted by potential contamination.